I pick some of the stuff from the car in the morning and leave the car in the harbor.

 Clouds coming from the big land send over one shower after another and cover the sun.
 On the sea it is visible how far away the next rain is.
 Horizon moves back and forth.

 Besides me a blond young man is living in the guesthouse.
 He closes himself into his room quietly for many hours.
 He does not have much choice since I have occupied the kitchen table and follow the changing colors of the sky through the window.
 Later I find out that he is from Denmark but moved to Iceland many years ago and his name is Mark.
-Icelandic nature is beautiful and it is peaceful here.
+We agree, that Icelandic nature is beautiful and it is peaceful here.
 Goes to read in his room.
 Maybe there are a lot of cool people in the world who are reading quietly in their rooms and that’s why you can see and hear mostly some kind of lunatics.